TimmHess/UnrealImageCapture/README.md

         );
     });

-    // Notifiy new task in RenderQueue
+    // Notify new task in RenderQueue
     RenderRequestQueue.Enqueue(renderRequest);

     // Set RenderCommandFence